 Data Types.
 The ReDim statement cannot change the data type of an array variable or its elements.

 Initialization.
 The ReDim statement cannot provide new initialization values for the array elements.

 Rank.
 The ReDim statement cannot change the rank (the number of dimensions) of the array.

 Resizing with Preserve.
-If you use Preserve, you can resize only the last dimension of the array, and for every other dimension you must specify the same bound it already has in the existing array.
+If you use Preserve, you can resize only the last dimension of the array.
+For every other dimension, you must specify the bound of the existing array.

 For example, if your array has only one dimension, you can resize that dimension and still preserve all the contents of the array, because you are changing the last and only dimension.
 However, if your array has two or more dimensions, you can change the size of only the last dimension if you use Preserve.